matter-labs/era-test-node/README.md

 ## 🤖 CI/CD Testing with GitHub Actions

-A GitHub Action is available for integrating `era-test-node` into your CI/CD environments.
+A GitHub Action is available to integrate `era-test-node` into your CI/CD environments.
 This action offers high configurability and streamlines the process of testing your applications in an automated way.

 You can find this GitHub Action in the marketplace [here](https://github.com/marketplace/actions/era-test-node-action).